jostho/gestang/README.txt

 You may also need to set the M2_REPO classpath variable (pointing to your local maven2 repository) to get started.

-To see the dependecy list for a project, run ' mvn dependency:tree'.
+To see the dependency list for a project, run ' mvn dependency:tree'.

 Monsoon